rhogan284/TDIRS/README.md

 # NetGuard

-NetGuard is a comprehensive e-commerce platform simulation with integrated logging, monitoring, and threat detection capabilities.
+NetGuard is a comprehensive e-commerce platform simulation with integrated logging, monitoring, threat detection, and automated response capabilities.
 It leverages the ELK (Elasticsearch, Logstash, Kibana) stack for log management and analysis, and includes both normal user traffic simulation and potential security threat simulations.

 ## Project Structure